armadillica/looper/docs/docs/index.md

 Looper establishes the concept of *balance*, which is the financial status of a customer.
-The balance can be affected by debit or credit transactions, which can be performed by the cusomer or by the system itself.
+The balance can be affected by debit or credit transactions, which can be performed by the customer or by the system itself.

 ## Model schemas